 2000 AIME I Problem 1

-Below is the professionally curated solution for Problem 1 of the 2000 AIME I, from LIVE by Po-Shen Loh.
+Attempt Problem 1 of the 2000 AIME I below, then check your answer against the professionally curated solution from LIVE by Po-Shen Loh.
 You can also try the full timed exam, view all 2000 AIME I solutions, or check the answer key.

 Concepts:prime factorizationdigits